Head: Cheryl Geisler

 Esrock, E. J.—Ph.D.
 (New York University); cognitive/neuropsychological approaches to literature and visual art; theory of literature; theory and history of photography; modern literature; women writers.

 Gordon, T.—Ph.D.
-(University of California-Berkeley); religion and media; ethnographic methods; themed environments; visual culture and documentary film; discourse analysis; South Pacific and U.S.
+(University of California-Berkeley); cultural anthropology; religion and globalization; evangelical media; ethnographic methods; sociolinguistics; themed environments; documentary film.

 Haskins, E.—Ph.D.
 (University of Iowa); rhetorical theory and history; visual rhetoric; rhetorics of public memory and national identity.